 Urinary Tract Infection (UTI) Specialist

-UTIs require prompt care to prevent more serious infections from developing.
+UTIs (urinary tract infections) require prompt care to prevent more serious infections from developing.
 Maiden Lane Medical is skilled in the latest methods for diagnosing UTIs and identifying the specific germs that cause them, so their New York City patients can receive custom treatment for faster and more effective resolution.

 What symptoms are associated with urinary tract infections?